Mustafa3946/playwright-api-terraform-demo/README.md

 ## CI/CD Integration

 - The GitHub Actions workflow (`.github/workflows/ci.yml`) automates infrastructure provisioning, test execution, and report publishing on each push or pull request.
-- Secrets such as Azure credentials should be stored in GitHub Secrets or a local `.env` file (never committed).
+- Store secrets such as Azure credentials in GitHub Secrets or a local `.env` file (never commit secrets).

 ---

 ## Best Practices

 - **Azure:** Use resource groups for isolation and cost control.
 Clean up resources when not needed.
-- **Terraform:** Use remote state storage (e.g., Azure Storage) for team collaboration.
+- **Terraform:** Use remote state storage (e.g., Azure Storage) for team collaboration and state management.
 - **CI/CD:** Keep workflows modular and secure secrets.
 - **Testing:** Separate UI and API tests for clarity and maintainability.
 - **Reporting:** Ensure reports are accessible but secure (use SAS tokens or access policies if needed).